All in the Mind

 This essay is the first in a series comprising Rolodex Dreams; How They Arise; Headful and Life with the Snippets

 The old-school Rolodex, invented in 1956, carried a maximum of 400 file cards.
 Current models have kept to this limit.
 All the cards are mounted on a wheel.
-If the wheel were somehow set to rotate steadily without human intervention then its cards would drop alphabetically into view one by one.
+If the wheel were somehow set to rotate steadily without human intervention then its cards would rise alphabetically into view one by one.

-The rotary desk-top device was designed as a data store and memory surrogate but in its capacity as a provider of discrete, framed packets of information it can be seen as a crude thinking machine – the slow-witted cousin of, for example, the punch card data sorting system, introduced by IBM in 1928, that would evolve, under the auspices of Bletchley Park, into decryption machines.
+The rotary desk-top device was designed as a data store and memory surrogate but in its capacity as a provider of discrete, framed packets of information it can be seen as a crude thinking machine – the slow-witted nephew of, for example, the punch card data sorting system, introduced by IBM in 1928, that would evolve, under the auspices of Bletchley Park, into decryption machines.
 The much earlier Jacquard loom, patented in 1804, had seen the punch card used to accelerate the production of complex fabric patterns.

 The Rolodex accessed by human intervention i.e. its normal use, delivers something that superficially resembles planned, deliberate, focused, step-by-step thought.
 Such a thing probably doesn’t exist but an enormous amount of effort to produce it is continuously applied to such a project by our species.